 Organizational chart: what it is, types, and how it works

-Organizational charts, or org charts, are essential tools for visualizing a company’s structure.
+Organizational charts, or org charts, are essential tools for visualizing a company's structure, which is more important than ever given that two-thirds of organizations have redesigned their operating models in the last two years alone.
 They provide a clear picture of who reports to whom, the various departments, and the hierarchy within a business.
 This article delves into what organizational charts are, their importance, different types, and how to create and maintain them effectively.

 What is an organizational chart?